Audit & Boost your Kubernetes

 Why should you do an audit?

-• Detection of misconfigurations
+• Detection of misconfigurations across the cluster and its components.

-• Identification of vulnerabilities in the cluster, container
+• Identification of vulnerabilities in the cluster, container images, and other components.

-• Verification of compliance with best practices
+• Verification of compliance with best practices.

-• Development of a plan to increase the technological and
+• Development of a roadmap to enhance the technological and process maturity of the cluster.

-• Implementation of the planned improvements and
+• Implementation of planned improvements and verification of their effectiveness.

 The core part of the process consists in testing compliance with the 145 best practices and patterns and assigning the result of the test.
+A practice may be:

 FULLFILLED – Test passed.
 No actions required.